-Specified assessee engaged in the business of:

-- a. setting up and operating a cold chain facility##; - b. setting up and operating a warehousing facility for storage of agricultural produce; or - c. laying and operating a cross-country natural gas or crude or petroleum oil pipeline network for distribution, including storage facilities being an integral part of such network

-Note: The project has been approved by the Petroleum and Natural Gas Regulatory Board and being notified by the Central Government.
+Applicable Spe ecified assessee engaged in the business of: to а. setting up and operating a cold chain facility^{##}; b. setting up and operating a warehousing facility for storage of agricultural produce; or c. laying and operating a cross-country natural gas or crude or petroleum oil pipeline network for distribution, including storage facilities being an integral part of such network Note : The project has been approved by the Petroleum and Natural Gas Regulatory Board and being notified by the Central Government. d. building and operating, anywhere in India, a hotel of two-star or above category as classified by the Central Government; e. building and operating, anywhere in India, a hospital with at least 100 beds for patients; f. developing and building a notified housing project under a scheme for slum redevelopment or rehabilitation framed by the Central Government (or a State Government) g. developing and building a notified housing project under a scheme for affordable housing framed by the Central Government (or a State Government)

-- d. building and operating, anywhere in India, a hotel of two-star or above category as classified by the Central Government; - e. building and operating, anywhere in India, a hospital with at least 100 beds for patients; - f. developing and building a notified housing project under a scheme for slum redevelopment or rehabilitation framed by the Central Government (or a State Government) - g. developing and building a notified housing project under a scheme for affordable housing framed by the Central Government (or a State Government) - h. production of fertilizer in India; - i. setting up and operating an inland container depot or a container freight station notified or approved under the Customs Act, 1962; - j. bee-keeping and production of honey and beeswax; - k. setting up and operating a warehousing facility for storage of sugar - I. laying and operating a slurry pipeline for the transportation of iron ore - m. setting up and operating a semi-conductor wafer fabrication manufacturing unit, and which is notified by the Board in accordance with such guidelines as may be prescribed - n. developing or maintaining and operating or developing, maintaining and operating a new infrastructure facility by an Indian company (or consortium thereof) / authority / board / corporation having agreement with Central Government or State Government or local authority or any statutory body
+h. production of f ertilize er in India; i. ating an inland container depot or a container freight sta Customs Act, 1962; tion notified or j . bee-keeping a nd production of honey and beeswax; k. setting up and operating a warehousing facility for storage of sugar Ι. laying and ope erating a slurry pipeline for the transportation of iron ore m. tting up and operating a semi-conductor wafer fabrication manufacturing unit, and notified by the Board in accordance with such guidelines as may be prescribed n. infrastructure fo acility Iving taining and operating or developing, maintaining and op by an Indian company (or consortium thereof) / author agreement with Central Government or State Govern utory body ority / board / Conditions to be satisfied Cross-country oil pipeline Other Business Owned by or b Indian company or by a consortium of such companies by an authority or a board or a corporation established or istituted under any Central/State Act Any assessee commence Date of ommencement of business On or after 01-04-2007 On or after date given in Note†below Restriction on usage cap Reg by as made not less than such proportion of its total pipeline bacity as specified by the Petroleum and Natural Gas julatory Board 6 available for use on common carrier basis any person other than the assessee or an associated son [#] .
+No Restriction New Business h business should not be set up by splitting up, or the reco iness already in existence. nstruction, of a New Plant Machinery h business should not be set up by the transfer to the spe nachinery or plant previously used for any purpose ecified business Exceptions (i) A plant or machinery is deemed as new asset if: a.
+Such plant or machinery is imported into India; b.
+Depreciation on such asset has not been allowed under this Ac any person; and ider this Act to - The event and a surger the first upon of surger starting he dia c.
+The assessee was the first user of such asset in India. (ii) C. The assessee was the first user of such asset in India.
+Where the total value of old plant and machinery transfer business does not exceed 20% of total value of plant of used in such business, then this condition is deemed to b and machinery

-1 Date of commencement of business (on or after)
+[†] Date of commencement of business (on or after)